Terms of Reference

 v. the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work;

-vi. the internal audit programme, processes, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function;
+vi. the internal audit programme, processes, the results of the internal audit assessment, investigation undertaken and whether or not appropriate actions are taken on the recommendations proposed/given;

 vii. the quarterly results and year end financial statements, prior to the approval by the Board of Directors, focusing particularly on :-